 Like search network ads, you only pay if they click on your ad.

 Running display network ads is MUCH cheaper.
-Your ads will show to a lot more people.
+Your ads show to a lot more people.
 However, they are much less likely to click through to learn more.
 If someone searches for “toddler temper tantrums” and sees an ad that promises an article with practical tips for managing tantrums, they’re likely to click through.
-If, on the other hand, someone was browsing through a bunch of articles on babycenter, and just happened to click to an article about toddler tantrums, they’re not likely to care enough to click on that same ad.
+If, on the other hand, someone was browsing through a bunch of articles, and just happened to click to an article about toddler tantrums, they’re not likely to care enough to click on that same ad.

-|# impressions for $10||Click thru rate||Cost per click|
+|Clicks for $10||Click-thru rate||Cost per click|

 Your results may be very different depending on what service you are marketing, and what demographic you aim your ads to, but this will give you a sense of what to expect.